Skip main navigation

 Please review this list of information to have ready to apply.

-Steps to Apply Online
+Steps to Apply Online:

-1. Go to my.unemployment.wisconsin.gov
+1. Go to my.unemployment.wisconsin.gov.

-2. Read and accept Terms and Conditions
+2. Read and accept terms and conditions.

-3. Create a username and password
+3. Create a username and password.

-5. Complete your application
+5. Complete your initial claim application.

-If you have received unemployment benefits in the past under a different name and wish to apply for benefits again, you must first change you name with the Wisconsin Department of Transportation (WisDOT) and with the Social Security Administration (SSA) before applying for unemployment benefits.
+If you have received unemployment benefits in the past under a different name and wish to apply for benefits again, you must first change your name with the Wisconsin Department of Transportation (WisDOT) and with the Social Security Administration (SSA) before applying for unemployment benefits.

 The application process for military service veterans coming off active duty is the same as anyone applying for unemployment benefits.
 Your claim cannot start earlier than the week of your separation date, as it appears on your DD-214.